SlickNicky10/ItemUtils/README.md

     potion - options for creating custom potions, see the Creating Potions section.

+    unbreakable (boolean, default false) - whether this item should be unbreakable or not.

 Let's start out simple, and create a diamond sword named "OP Sword", with lore.

 ```js